 Do we understand the beauty of life?
 Are we even capable of seeing it?

-When you are only focusing on the money aspect of your life, you are only seeing a part of life.
+When you are only focusing on the money aspect of your life, you only see a part of life.

 Don’t you think we should look at life as a whole?